JCPenney: 2010–2014

-On January 15, 2014, J. C. Penney announced it was closing 33 under-performing stores and laying off 2,000 employees.
-J. C. Penney's stock continued its decline until their first quarter results in 2014 showed signs of improvement, and sent the share value back into the double digits.
-In October, it was announced that the company would be tapping former Home Depot executive Marvin Ellison to take on the role of CEO starting in November.
+In 2010, Vornado Realty Trust acquired a 9.9% stake in JCPenney but sold it in 2013 for $13.00 per share.
+On January 24, 2011, JCPenney shut down its catalog business and 19 outlet stores.
+Seven additional stores and two call centers also closed.

+On February 12, 2011, The New York Times revealed that JCPenney was using "spamdexing" techniques to manipulate Google search rankings.
+Google reduced the company's visibility, and JCPenney fired its search engine consultant.

+In June 2011, Ron Johnson, former head of Apple's retail division, became JCPenney's CEO.
+That same year, the company sold its 15 remaining catalog outlets to SB Capital Group, converting them into JC's 5 Star Outlets.

+In December 2011, JCPenney purchased a 16.6% stake in Martha Stewart Living Omnimedia, intending to create "mini-Martha Stewart shops" in its stores by 2013.

+In early 2012, JCPenney implemented a new pricing strategy, replacing sales with "Every Day" prices, but saw a 22% sales decline by mid-year.
+The company also experienced staff cuts, laying off 1,600 employees in January and 600 more in April 2012.
+Johnson was dismissed in April 2013 and replaced by former CEO Mike Ullman.

+In late 2013, JCPenney faced challenges in the stock market, issuing 84 million shares amid declining margins and a return to promotional pricing strategies.

 2015–2019

-In January 2015, it was announced that J. C. Penney would close 39 under-performing stores nationwide and lay off 2,250 employees.
+In January 2015, it was announced that JCPenney would close 39 under-performing stores nationwide and lay off 2,250 employees.
 That same year, the company announced that it was liquidating its The Foundry Big & Tall Supply Co. chain of standalone clothing stores.
-In January 2016, J. C. Penney announced plans to relaunch its business of selling major appliances to target a wave of millennials who are buying first-time homes.
-In February, J. C. Penney opened a support center in Bangalore, India.
+In January 2016, JCPenney announced plans to relaunch its business of selling major appliances to target a wave of millennials who are buying first-time homes.
+In February, JCPenney opened a support center in Bangalore, India.

-In January 2017, J. C. Penney sold its headquarters campus and surrounding land in Plano, Texas to Dreien Opportunity Partners as a leaseback sale to maintain operations at the location.
-The land has since been broken up and sold/developed.
-Space inside the HQ building has been subleased.
-Part of this land was sold to where the current Toyota North America HQ is now located.
-In February, J. C. Penney announced that it would shutter two distribution centers and up to 140 under-performing stores as it wrestled with disappointing sales.
+In January 2017, JCPenney sold its headquarters campus and surrounding land in Plano, Texas, to Dreien Opportunity Partners as a leaseback sale to maintain operations at the location.
+The land has since been broken up and sold and developed.
+Space inside the headquarters building has been subleased.
+Part of this land was sold to where the current Toyota North America headquarters is now located.
+In February, JCPenney announced that it would shutter two distribution centers and up to 140 under-performing stores as it wrestled with disappointing sales.
 The company also planned to offer buyouts to roughly 6,000 employees.
-On March 17, J. C. Penney released a list of 138 locations that would close by the end of June.
-By closing stores and distribution facilities, J. C. Penney would redirect resources to help expand its store-in-store Sephora boutiques, and add Nike and Adidas boutiques, similar to what Macy's has done with Finish Line, Lids and LensCrafters.
+On March 17, JCPenney released a list of 138 locations that would close by the end of June.
+By closing stores and distribution facilities, JCPenney would redirect resources to help expand its store-in-store Sephora boutiques, and add Nike and Adidas boutiques, similar to what Macy's has done with Finish Line, Lids and LensCrafters.

-In an effort to capitalize on self-deprecating humor and improve its reputation, J. C. Penney collaborated with Nicole Richie and other designers to open a "Jacques Penne" pop-up shop in Manhattan during the 2017 holiday season.
+In an effort to capitalize on self-deprecating humor and improve its reputation, JCPenney collaborated with Nicole Richie and other designers to open a "Jacques Penne" pop-up shop in Manhattan during the 2017 holiday season.